 The Gas Safe ID card has information on both the front and back so it’s important to check both sides.
 Here’s what the card contains on the front:

-Remember that by law all gas engineers must be Gas Safe registered if they are working in the UK, Isle of Man, and Guernsey.
+Remember that by law all gas engineers must be Gas Safe registered if they are working in the UK, Isle of Man, Guernsey and Jersey.
 If they cannot show you a valid Gas Safe ID card then do not allow them to carry out work at your property and be sure to contact Gas Safe Register to inform us.

 Even if all the details on the front of the card are correct, you should still read the back of the card.
 Not all Gas Safe engineers can work with all types of gas appliances or carry out all types of gas work.